blukatdevelopment/FPS_Framework/Planning/README.md

 ## Sound engineering

 At least one song should be produced.
+DONE

 The following sfx should be produced
 - rifle shot